-Employees deferring 2% but < 5% the Employer will Match 1% of Compensation; Employees deferring 5% or more the Employer will Match 4% of Compensation.
+Classification Percentage of Contribution Employees Deferring 2% but <5%, match % of Compensation equal to: Employees Deferring 5% or more, match % of Compensation equal to: 3

 Will the Employer make any additional contributions to the Plan?

 The Employer will make Employer Contributions to the Plan each year.